darasus/ai-blog/content/the-top-10-greatest-cat-moments-in-history.md

   Japan, for example, it’s customary to express gratitude toward guests by serving them fish as a delicacy.
 The Japanese believe that the more tails a tabby has, the more fortunate and prosperous the household is.
+intro: >-
+  So you think your cat is cute, and that’s a wonderful thing.
+After all, cats are fluffy and adorable creatures who also happen to be natural stress relievers.
+But do you think your cat is cute enough to make it into the history books?
+Probably not.
+Sorry to burst your bubble, but even the cutest cat in the world would struggle to compete with some of these feline friends when it comes to making an impact on human history...

+  Cats have been a constant companion of humans for thousands of years.
+They’re enigmatic creatures with a reputation for being aloof and independent; they don’t ask for much and they keep very little as repayment.
+But cats demand something intangible from their owners: companionship.
+As a result, there are many famous cats in history whose exploits have become the stuff of legend…
 ---

 ## Sick-n’-twisted feline antics